Alex-Desjardins/BarcodeScanner/README.md

 ## BarcodeScanner

-Barcode Scanner is a simple iOS app that allows users to scan barcodes via the iPhone camera.
+Barcode Scanner is a simple iOS app that allows users to scan EAN-compatible barcodes via the iPhone camera.

 ### Requirements:
 - iOS device with a camera